Diamonds in the Ruff

 Rio may need to be muzzled for vet and grooming visits.

 Rio has an overbite, which is why his tongue is almost always sticking out.
-This could lead to some dental problems down the road.
+This could lead to dental problems down the road.

 If you are interested in learning more about Rio; contact a staff member by emailing or leaving a voicemail at 978-443-6990.
 Visitors are welcome at our facility any time during business hours, no appointment needed.